 You can know more here power query advanced editor.

 If you want to delete some steps, you can do it in one shot.
 The Power Query Delete Until End feature helps to delete as many steps up to the end in one click.
-You can use this feature easily by following below steps:
+Power Query Tips and Tricks You can use this feature easily by following below steps:

 Load the data and add Index Column > Delete Steps until End > Delete Steps

-You can read more on power query delete steps until end.
+You can read more on power query delete steps until the end.

 Normally data is viewed in the Unicode Font for any kind of data.
 But do you know you can also change this font to a monospaced font?
 Power Query has a solution for this also.
 If you want to use another font, other than Unicode font, then follow the below steps.
 To know more in detail click here how to display a monospaced font in power query.